 Heart bypass grafts.
-Coloured 3D computed tomography (CT) scan of a heart (orange, mostly at lower left) that has had a blockage of its coronary arteries treated by coronary artery bypass graft (CABG) surgery.
-The grafts are the thin tubes running from the main artery (aorta) back across the surface of the heart.
-The blobs are the sutures used to attach the grafts to the heart.
-The grafts bypass blockages in the coronary arteries and supply oxygenated blood to keep the heart muscle pumping.
-A blockage can cause a fatal heart attack.
+Coloured 3D computed tomography (CT) scan of a heart that has had a blockage of the coronary arteries treated by coronary artery bypass graft (CABG) surgery.
+The grafts are the blood vessels (cream tubes) running over the outer surface of the heart (red).
+They supply oxygenated blood to keep the heart muscle pumping, bypassing blockages in the normal coronary arteries (thinner tubes).
+Blobs seen on the vessels are the sutures used to attach them.
+The lower apex of the heart is at lower left and the aortic arch is at upper right.
 CT scanning uses X-ray beams to scan the body.
-Computers are then used to create a 3D image of the area scanned.
+Computers then create 3D images of the area scanned.

 Model release not required.
 Property release not required.